-Trustees or issuers of traditional IRAs must furnish Form 5498 to participants with a statement of the value of the participant's account, and RMD, if applicable, by January 31, 2022.
-The FMV of SEP IRAs must also be furnished to the participant by January 31, 2022.
-Traditional IRA, Roth IRA, SEP IRA, or SIMPLE IRA contribution information must be furnished to the participant by May 31, 2022.
+Trustees or issuers of IRAs must furnish Form 5498 to participants with a statement of the value of the participant's account, and required minimum distribution (RMD) and information on hard to value assets, if applicable, by January 31, 2025.

-Trustees of a SIMPLE IRA must furnish a statement of the account balance and the account activity by January 31, 2022.
+Trustees of a SIMPLE IRA must furnish a statement of the account activity by January 31, 2025.
+Contribution information for all other types of IRAs must be furnished to the participant by June 2, 2025.

-Trustees and middlemen of a WHFIT must furnish the required statement by March 15, 2022.
+Trustees and middlemen of a WHFIT must furnish the required statement by March 17, 2025.

-For real estate transactions, you may furnish Form 1099-S to the transferor at closing or by mail on or before February 15, 2022.
+For real estate transactions, you may furnish Form 1099-S to the transferor at closing or by mail on or before February 17, 2025.

-Filers of Forms 5498 or 5498-SA who furnish a statement of FMV of the account to the participant by January 31, 2022, with no reportable contributions, including rollovers, made in 2021, need not furnish another statement by May 31, 2022, to the participant to report zero contributions.
+Filers of Forms 5498 or 5498-SA who furnish a statement of FMV of the account (and any other required information) to the participant by January 31, 2025, with no reportable contributions, including rollovers, made in 2024, need not furnish another statement by June 2, 2025, to the participant to report zero contributions.
 If another statement is not furnished to the participant, the statement of the FMV of the account must contain a legend designating which information is being filed with the IRS.

-Form 5498-ESA must be furnished to the beneficiary by May 2, 2022.
+Form 5498-ESA must be furnished to the beneficiary by April 30, 2025.

-Form 5498-QA must be furnished to the beneficiary by March 15, 2022.
+Form 5498-QA must be furnished to the beneficiary by March 17, 2025.